 - 8 ounces Mascarpone cheese

 - 4 ounces blue cheese crumbles

-When bread is toasted, remove from oven and allow to cool slightly.
-Spread top of each bread with the blue cheese spread (about 1/2 - 1 tablespoon, depending on size of bread).
+- When the bread is toasted, remove from oven and allow to cool slightly.
+Spread top of each bread with the blue cheese spread (about 1/2 – 1 tablespoon, depending on the size of bread).
 Place bread slices back into the oven to allow cheese to melt, about 3 minutes.

-Recipe Notes--If your bread slices are wider than mine, you may want to use more than 6 grape slices.
-Use your best judgement.
+–If your bread slices are wider than mine, you may want to use more than 6 grape slices.
+Use your best judgment.
 If using more than 6 per slice, or more than 40 baguette slices, you will want to cut more than 40 grapes.